flutter-webrtc/callkeep/README.md

 > I don't receive the incoming call

-Receiving incoming calls depends on FCM push messages (or the system you use) for handle the call information and displaying it.
+Receiving incoming calls depends on FCM push messages (or the system you use) for handling the call information and displaying it.
-Remember FCM push messages not always works due to data only messages are classed as "low priority".
+Remember FCM push messages not always works due to data-only messages are classified as "low priority".
 Devices can throttle and ignore these messages if your application is in the background, terminated, or a variety of other conditions such as low battery or currently high CPU usage.
 To help improve delivery, you can bump the priority of messages.
 Note; this does still not guarantee delivery.
 More info [here](https://firebase.flutter.dev/docs/messaging/usage/#low-priority-messages)

-> How I can manage the call if the app is killed and the device is locked?
+> How can I manage the call if the app is terminated and the device is locked?

 Even in this scenario, the `backToForeground()` method will open the app and your call P-C-M will be able to work.